TheOdinProject/curriculum/nodeJS/express/environment_variables.md

     // do production-specific stuff
 }

-// don't want to ruin the surprise!
+// don't want to ruin the surprise by hardcoding the URL!
 // it might even change every few days! redirectUserToSuperSecretVideo(process.env.VIDEO_URL);
 ```